Who to contact

 We endeavour to provide all parents with up to date information, policies and procedures.

-We regularly complete the ‘My Unique Story’ document, again sharing this with parents/carers.
+We regularly complete the ‘My Unique Story’ document termly, again sharing this with parents/carers.

 If parents request it, arrangements can be made for more private discussions.
-Open days/parents’ evening are held during the year.
+Parents are invited to request key person reviews at anytime.

 We complete a transition document on each child as they leave to move on to school.
 These are circulated to the different schools.